 International freshman and transfer undergraduate admission FAQ

-Along with your application for admission, you must include your application fee, all official transcripts and proof of English proficiency.
+Along with your application for admission, you must include your application fee, all official transcripts (sent to ASU by the schools you attended) and proof of English proficiency.

 ASU strives to keep class sizes as small as possible.
 The student-to-faculty ratio at ASU is 22-to-1.